By Ashraf Al Shafaki

 You can explain what hot is by contrasting it with cold and vice versa and so on.

-One method for starting to explain someone, particularly something that is commonly incorrectly perceived, is to start not by saying what this concept is but by saying what this concept is not.
+One method for starting to explain something, particularly something that is commonly incorrectly perceived, is to start not by saying what this concept is but by saying what this concept is not.

 For instance once can start explaining what mushroom is by saying that mushroom is not a plant or what a whale is by saying that a whale is not a fish.
 Excluding is mostly done by saying that the subject of explanation does not belong to this or that set.
 Breaking such a relationship helps the brain retract from any blind or incorrect allies it might be heading to.